Metro (Minnesota): Under construction

-The E Line is an arterial bus rapid transit route undergoing engineering and design for the Twin Cities's Hennepin Avenue corridor.
+The E Line is an arterial bus rapid transit route under construction that will operate along the Hennepin Avenue corridor (existing Route 6).
 Metro Transit's 2012 rapid bus study identified a route that would run from downtown Minneapolis to a future Lake Street station on the Metro Green Line extension.
-However, after further study in the spring of 2019, Metro Transit recommended a route from the Green Line's Stadium Village stop, through Dinkytown to Hennepin Avenue, and then south via Hennepin, 44th Street, and France Avenue to the Southdale Transit Center, replacing most of route 6.
-Pending full project funding, E Line construction could begin as soon as 2023.
+However, after further study in the spring of 2019, Metro Transit recommended a route from the Green Line's Stadium Village stop, through Dinkytown to Hennepin Avenue, and then south via Hennepin, 44th Street, and France Avenue to Southdale Transit Center in Edina.
+The E Line is scheduled to open on December 6, 2025.

 Planned projects

-The Blue Line extension (known as Bottineau LRT) is a planned extension of the Blue Line to Brooklyn Park.
-After failing to come to an agreement with BNSF over colocating light rail and freight trains in the railroad's corridor, the Metropolitan Council announced they would begin to "explore opportunities to advance this critical project without using BNSF Railway right of way."
-New alignments for the southern portion of route were presented for public comment in March 2021.
+The Blue Line extension (also known as the Bottineau LRT) is a planned extension of the Blue Line to Brooklyn Park.
+After failing to come to an agreement with BNSF over co-locating light rail and freight trains in the railroad's corridor, the Metropolitan Council announced they would begin to "explore opportunities to advance this critical project without using BNSF Railway right of way."
+New alignments for the southern portion of route were presented for public comment in March 2021 and it was determined that the Blue Line extension will primarily run along Bottineau Boulevard (County Road 81).

-The F Line is an arterial bus rapid transit route undergoing engineering and design for the Twin Cities's Central Avenue corridor, running from Downtown Minneapolis to Northtown Mall in Blaine, replacing much of route 10.
-The Line is currently undergoing planning, with engineering and design from expected in 2023-2024, construction is scheduled on track to begin in 2025 with opening planned for 2026.

-The Riverview Corridor is a transit corridor connecting Downtown Saint Paul and the Mall of America in Bloomington via the Minneapolis-Saint Paul International Airport.
-The corridor serves an area from the Saint Paul Union Depot to the Mall via parts of the Metro Green Line and the Metro Blue Line, and a route running parallel to West 7th Street, which runs southwest from Downtown Saint Paul.
-The corridor creates a triangle connecting opposite ends of the Blue Line and Green Line.
-In December 2017, a modern streetcar system similar to systems in Portland, Kansas City, and Detroit was selected as the locally preferred alternative with an alignment along West Seventh Street and MN-5.
+The Gold Line is set to undergo an extension to downtown Minneapolis via Interstate 94 with an anticipated opening in 2027.
+It will replace the existing Route 94 and primarily travel on existing shoulders with a stop at Snelling Avenue to connect to the A Line.

+The Purple Line, formerly known as the Rush Line Corridor, is a planned bus rapid transit route that will run between downtown Saint Paul and the city's northeastern suburbs.
+The current iteration of the line was proposed to run predominantly on the Ramsey County Regional Railroad Authority corridor adjacent to the Bruce Vento Regional Trail from downtown Saint Paul to downtown White Bear Lake.
+However, this route was eliminated in favor of studying an alignment along White Bear Avenue terminating somewhere in Maplewood as the White Bear Lake City Council passed a resolution requesting that the route not enter their city in March 2022.
+In October 2024, the Maplewood City Council also withdrew its support for the Purple Line.
+As of April 2025, the Metropolitan Council and Ramsey County are holding conversations with the City of Maplewood to determine next steps for the Purple Line.
+An updated locally preferred alternative is expected in 2025.

+The F Line is an arterial bus rapid transit route undergoing planning that will run between downtown Minneapolis and Northtown Transit Center in Blaine.
+It will run mostly along Central and University Avenues (existing Route 10).
+Construction was originally anticipated for 2025, but has been moved to 2028 to align with roadway improvements by the Minnesota Department of Transportation (MnDOT).